-From our perch at the head of Chedabucto Bay, the largest bay on the Atlantic Coast, the Rare Bird Pub & Eatery is Nova Scotia's unique waterfront pub and eatery.
+From our perch at the head of Chedabucto Bay, the largest bay on the Atlantic Coast, the Rare Bird is Nova Scotia's unique waterfront craft beer destination.

 “Itís hard to believe youíre in a small Nova Scotia town when you see the Rare Bird, an impressive waterfront structure with a 40-seat patio overlooking the bay.”

 Named by Where Magazine as “One of Canada’s 10 great craft beer destinations”, the Rare Bird serves up fabulous fish & chips, Guysburgers and Rare Bird Craft Beer from our back deck takeout window overlooking the beautiful Guysborough marina.
 Take out, eat on our expansive oceanfront deck, described The Chronicle Herald as “one of the nicest patios in Nova Scotia”, or take into Skipping Stone Cafe & Store during inclement weather.
 Unfortunately glasses of Rare Bird Craft Beer are not permitted in Skipping Stone.

 But enough about us.
 Given that we are at the heart of our seaside village, let us tell you about our home, Guysborough.
 Guysborough is rare indeed.
 First settled in 1629, Guysborough is one of the oldest communities in Canada.
 Discovered by British explorers in 1398, almost 100 years before the arrival of Columbus.
 The first commercial brewing operation in Atlantic Canada in 1659.
 On the rare scale, we’re right up there.